acurwen/Workload-1-Repo/README.md

 ## Purpose of Workload

 The purpose of this workload was to deploy a bank application using Elastic Beanstalk.
-I completed this workload twice and on the second round, improved my understanding of what these steps do and mean.
+I completed this workload twice and on the second round, improved my understanding of what these steps do and mean and was able to take better screenshots for documentation.
 I also worked with many classmates on troubleshooting the 502 error and increasing our knowledge about application deployment using Elastic Beanstalk environments.

 ## Steps Taken & Why